 5 Benefits of Arts and Crafts:

-- Bilateral Coordination– Crafts such as coloring, drawing, cutting, all require your child to use both of their hands together.
-This skill is important in other areas of their lives as they continue to grow, such as writing, tying shoes, typing and so much more!
+- Bilateral Coordination – Crafts such as coloring, drawing, cutting, all require your child to use both of their hands together.
+This skill is important in other areas including writing, tying shoes, typing and much more!

-- Fine Motor Coordination– In order to draw shapes, cut patterns, and hand writing, your child is required to use their fine motor coordination.
-These skills similarly translate to other areas of their lives, such as dressing ,eating, and in the academic setting.
+- Fine Motor Coordination – In order to draw shapes, cut patterns, and write, your child is required to use their fine motor coordination.
+These skills similarly translate to other areas of their lives including dressing and eating.

-- Self Regulation– Crafts that require drying require waiting!
-This is a great lesson for you child to demonstrate self control and patience.
-Also, as always things might not go exactly as we hoped!
+- Self Regulation – Crafts that require drying require waiting!
+This is a great lesson for your child to demonstrate self control and patience.
+Also, things might not go exactly as we hoped!
 Crafts are a great way to promote flexibility in your child.
 There is no right or wrong way in exploring one’s own creativity!

 Great craft ideas to do with your kids this winter season: